 We add a can of diced tomatoes to thicken and add flavor to the broth, then add some sea salt and cayenne pepper to taste….

 And very quickly we have soup!

 The Recipe: Chunky Chicken and Vegetable Soup

 Make chicken broth from my last post.
 After broth is made, instead of freezing, pour broth back into stock pot.
 Then follow recipe below.
 You can use whatever vegetables you have on hand.
 Corn, green beans, zucchini, yellow squash etc. I used the following because that it what I had:)

-1-2 cups shredded or diced chicken (leftover from the roasted chicken you used to make broth or a store bought rotisserie)
+- 2 cups shredded roasted chicken (leftover from the roasted chicken you used to make broth or a store bought rotisserie)